cianru/huawei-appgallery-publish-gradle-plugin/README.md

 The following features are available:

-* Publish APK or AAB build file in Huawei AppGallery
+- [x] Publish APK or AAB build file in Huawei AppGallery
-* Submit the build on all users after getting store approve
+- [x] Submit the build on all users after getting store approve
-* Publish the build on a part of users (Release Phases)
+- [x] Publish the build on a part of users (Release Phases)
-* Update Release Notes for publishing build (Release Notes)
+- [x] Update Release Notes for publishing build (Release Notes)
-* Update App Basic Info for publishing build
+- [x] Update App Basic Info for publishing build
-* Separated settings for different configurations build types and flavors
+- [x] Separated settings for different configurations build types and flavors
-* Support of Gradle Portal and Gradle DSL
+- [x] Support of Gradle Portal and Gradle DSL
-* Support of Gradle 7.+
+- [x] Support of Gradle 7.+
-* Support of Configuration Cache
+- [x] Support of Configuration Cache

-The following features are missing:

-* Change App Store Information: description, app icon, screenshots and etc.
+- [] Change App Store Information: description, app icon, screenshots and etc.

 The following features doesn't support Huawei Publishing API: